 Memorials are meant to commemorate the deceased person.
 They act as historical touchstones preserving information about the departed.

 Through memorials, people show the value and importance of the person who expired.
-Hence it is considered as a final gift and is precious.
+Hence it is precious and often considered as a final gift .

 Thus, in order to honor and remember the life of the deceased person, people will want to express as much love as they can.
 And they want the words to be etched on the memorials for a lifetime.